wikindx/wikindx/website/web/src/content/install/hosting-setup.md

 4. In _User name_ field type in __wikindx__
    and in _password_ field type __wikindx__.
    If running WIKINDX locally, select __local__ for host.
-   Check the checkbox for _Grant all privileges on database wikindx6_ then click on the _Go_ button.
+   Check the checkbox for _Grant all privileges on database wikindx_ then click on the _Go_ button.